majdal/modex/scratch/remoting/rpc.ws/README.md

 `ayepromise` provides our [promises](http://promisesaplus.com/implementations) which then provide the `.then()` and `.fail()` methods.
 This requires a change in thinking about how to program: RPC is fundamentally a long-running network phenomenom, and need to design your application asynchronously.
 If you're used to javascript, you're probably already used to this.
 If you're not, read the promises documentation and learn the full power of it.

 Since serialization is `json`-based you are restricted to sending only relatively simple datastructures.
-Sineand the front and backend are dynamic languages, these calls are fairly weakly typed.
+Since front and backend are in dynamic languages and this is a very thin wrapper on top of those, these calls are weakly typed and you will.
 You should know what your frontend and backend are sending.
 You will get an error at runtime if you call them wrong:
 ```
 cookie.chips("vanilla", Math.PI).then(function(vanilla_chips) {
   vanilla_chips.forEach(function(chip) {
     console.log("Nom nom", chip.radius); //error: chip.radius is undefined
     })
-}).fail(function(error) {
+}).fail(function(error) { // --> will give a stringified Python exception to your javascript code:
-  console.error(error); // --> 'type error somethingsomethingsomething XXX FIXME'
+  console.error(error);   // error: 'chips() takes exactly 2 arguments (3 given)'
 })
 ```